Graduate Course Descriptions

 691. Research in Library Science.
 1-16 hrs.
 Prerequisite: Permission of director.

-692. Special Problems in Librarianship.
+692. Special Problems.
 1-3 hrs.
 A problem study to be approved by the director.

 694. Field Problems.
 3 hrs.
 Prerequisite: Permission of director.
 Practical experiences in dealing with problem situations in the field and related institutional settings.